1889 (20th April)

 Adolf Hitler resigned his membership of the Nazi Party.
 The Party leaders knew that without Hitler the Party would fail and asked him to return.
 Adolf agreed on condition that he be made leader of the Party.

-Adolf Hitler became leader of the Nazi Party.
+Adolf Hitler was officially made leader of the Nazi Party.

-The French government had refused a request by the German government to delay payment of reparations and sent their troops into the German industrial region, the Ruhr.
+The German government had no choice but to request a delay in reparations payments but the French government refused to agree to this and instead sent their troops into the German industrial region, the Ruhr.

-The German currency had continued to fall in value and this had caused hyperinflation, a rapid rise in the prices of goods, where the currency was virtually worthless and a loaf of bread cost a wheelbarrow full of money.
+The German currency had continued to fall in value and this had caused hyperinflation, a rapid rise in the prices of goods, where the currency was virtually worthless.
+It was so bad that a loaf of bread cost a wheelbarrow full of money.

 Adolf Hitler was just one of a rising number of activists and ordinary people who were full of disbelief when the German government tried to resume paying reparations.
-Hitler at the head of the Nazi Party planned to begin a takeover of the German Weimar government.
-They planned to begin by taking the Bavarian government.
+Hitler at the head of the Nazi Party planned a takeover of the German Weimar government.
+The first step was to take control of the Bavarian government.

 1923 (8th November)